Pregnancy toxaemia in cows

 Treating pregnancy toxaemia

 In general, cows which continue to eat will recover if given some supportive treatment and good quality feed.
-Cows which stop eating for three days or more will eventually die.
+Cows which stop eating will eventually die.

 Cows that have been down for more than a day usually die.